 One approach for testing parts of a model as you develop it is to mark a superset of signals for logging.
-Then select different subsets of signals to log by overriding signal logging settings.
+Then overriding signal logging settings to select different subsets of signals for logging.
 You can use the Signal Logging Selector or a programmatic interface.
 See Override Signal Logging Settings.

 Use this approach to log signals in models that use model referencing.
 See Models with Model Referencing: Overriding Signal Logging Settings.

 With the basic signal logging workflow, you can specify additional options related to the data that signal logging collects and to how that data is displayed.
 You can: